 The land bubble has a clear parallel in the West in the spectacular housing bubbles in many countries.
 And the West's equity bubble in the late 1990s was directly comparable in type to the Japanese bubble a decade earlier.
 Moreover, there are strong similarities in the surge of investment in Japan in the late 1980s and the surge in the US in the late 1990s.
 In both cases this left companies with excessive levels of fixed capital, thereby sharply diminishing the subsequent incentive and desire to invest.
 Furthermore, there are some eerie similarities between Japan and Germany, including the rapid aging of, and then prospective fall in, the population.

 Although policy in North America and Europe should be better conducted than it was in Japan, especially by the US Fed, my strong suspicion is that western central banks will easily fall prey to the problems that constrained the Bank of Japan.
-In particular, the ECB will slow to see the deflation coming, slow to cut interest rates sufficiently, and very slow to embrace unorthodox monetary policies.
+In particular, the ECB will be slow to see the deflation coming, slow to cut interest rates sufficiently, and very slow to embrace unorthodox monetary policies.
 Like the Bank of Japan it will be overly concerned with maintaining credibility and normality, inclined to minimize the dangers of deflation and maximize the dangers of the policies designed to overcome it.
 Again like the Bank of Japan, it will be inclined to see recovery, and an upturn in prices, just around the corner.

 But not everything is the same.
 In some respects the Japanese predicament was much worse.
 In other respects, though, it was better.
 The Japanese authorities did not have to deal with the disastrous interaction between company pension provision and stock-market weakness that threatens to dominate economic prospects in several western countries

-In mid-2005 most financial market participants were fairly sure that deflation risks were minimal–as they were sure before the last deflation scare arose.
+In mid-2005 most financial market participants were fairly sure that deflation risks were minimal -- as they were sure before the last deflation scare arose.
 The truth is that with aggregate demand so fragile, price-competitive pressures so intense, and the starting level of inflation so low, deflation is an ever-present danger.
 And if it materialises it could be deadly.

-Central banks like to assure us that they and their policy tools are well up to the job–even if the job encompasses the overcoming of deflation.
+Central banks like to assure us that they and their policy tools are well up to the job -- even if the job encompasses the overcoming of deflation.
 They had better be right, or the world economy will face catastrophe.